 The Nominating and Governance Committee's process for identifying and evaluating candidates to be nominated as directors consists of reviewing with the Board the desired experience, mix of skills and other qualities to assure appropriate Board composition; conducting candidate searches and inquiries; recommending to the Board qualified candidates for the Board who bring the background, knowledge, experience, skill sets, and expertise that would strengthen the Board; and selecting appropriate candidates for nomination.
-The Nominating and Governance Committee and the Board have determined that a director should have the following characteristics: (1) the ability to comprehend the strategic goals of the Company and to help guide the Company towards the accomplishment of those goals; (2) a history of conducting his/her personal and professional affairs with the utmost integrity and observing the highest standards of values, character and ethics; (3) the availability for in-person or telephonic participation in Board or Committee meetings, as well as the Annual Meeting of Shareholders; (4) the willingness to demand that the Company's officers and employees insist upon honest and ethical conduct throughout the Company; (5) knowledge of, and experience with regard to at least some of: loans and securities, including any lending and financing activities related thereto, public company regulations imposed by the SEC and the NYSE, amongst others, portfolio and risk management, the major geographic locations within which the Company operates, sound business practices, accounting and financial reporting, and one or more of the principal lines of business in which the Company is engaged; and (6) the ability to satisfy criteria for independence established by the SEC and the NYSE, as they may be amended or otherwise modified from time to time.
+The Nominating and Governance Committee and the Board have determined that a director should have the following characteristics: (1) the ability to comprehend the strategic goals of the Company and to help guide the Company towards the accomplishment of those goals; (2) a history of conducting his/her personal and professional affairs with the utmost integrity and observing the highest standards of values, character and ethics; (3) the availability for in-person or telephonic participation in Board or Committee meetings, as well as the Annual Meeting of Shareholders; (4) the willingness to demand that the Company's officers and employees insist upon honest and ethical conduct throughout the Company; (5) knowledge of, and experience with regard to at least some of: real estate properties, loans and securities, including any lending and financing activities related thereto, public company regulations imposed by the SEC and the NYSE, amongst others, portfolio and risk management, the major geographic locations within which the Company is engaged; and (6) the ability to satisfy criteria for independence established by the SEC and the NYSE, as they may be amended or otherwise modified from time to time.

-In its recommendations of candidates for appointment, election and reelection to the Board, the Committee specifically follows the requirements of its Charter to "recommend to the Board, with the input of the Chief Executive Officer, qualified candidates for the Board who bring the background, knowledge, experience, skill sets and expertise that would strengthen and increase the diversity of the Board."
-The Committee believes that the current Board members, as well as the candidates considered and nominated for election at the 2023 Annual Meeting, represent a group that includes differences of background, viewpoint, professional experience and expertise, education, skills and other qualities and attributes that contribute to heterogeneity.
+In its recommendations of candidates for appointment, election and reelection to the Board, the Nominating and Governance Committee specifically follows the requirements of its Charter to, together with the Board Chair and the Chief Executive Officer, "identify and recommend Board candidates consistent with the desired experience, mix of skills and other qualities to assure appropriate Board composition" in accordance with the current criteria set out by the Committee.
+The Nominating and Governance Committee believes that the current Board members, as well as the candidates considered and nominated for election at the Annual Meeting, represent a group that includes differences of background, viewpoint, professional experience and expertise, education, skills and other qualities and attributes that contribute to heterogeneity.

 The Nominating and Governance Committee will consider any candidate recommended by a shareholder, provided that the shareholder mails a recommendation to the Corporate Secretary at the Company's headquarters, prior to the deadline for shareholder proposals, that contains the following: (1) the recommending shareholder's name and contact information; (2) the candidate's name and contact information; (3) a brief description of the candidate's background and qualifications; (4) the reasons why the recommending shareholder believes the candidate would be well suited for the Board; (5) a statement by the candidate that the candidate is willing and able to serve on the Board; (6) a statement by the recommending shareholder that the candidate meets the criteria established by the Board; and (7) a brief description of the recommending shareholder's ownership of common stock of the Company and the term during which such shares have been held.
-In making its discretionary determination whether to nominate a candidate who has been recommended by a shareholder, the Nominating and Governance Committee will consider, among other things, (a) the appropriateness of adding another director to the Board, or of replacing a currently sitting director, (b) the candidate's background and qualifications, and (c) other facts and circumstances identified in the Committee's Charter.
-No candidate recommendations were received from shareholders for consideration in 2022 or to date in 2023.
+In making its discretionary determination whether to nominate a candidate who has been recommended by a shareholder, the Nominating and Governance Committee will consider, among other things, (a) the appropriateness of adding another director to the Board, or of replacing a currently sitting director, and (b) the candidate's background and qualifications.
+No candidate recommendations were received from shareholders for consideration in 2023 or to date in 2024.